 The Head Boy & Head Girl are considered to be role models and must act accordingly.
-They are chosen from students who exemplify good behavior, grades and attendance.
-They supervise the Prefects and ensure their duties are being carried out.
+They are chosen from students who exemplify good behaviour, grades and attendance.
 The Head Boy & Girl may be asked to represent the school at public events and may be asked to make speeches.
-It is the highest honor the school can give to any student.
+It is the highest honour the school can give to any student.

-The selection process for Head Boy & Head Girl involves each candidate collecting two nominations from two different teachers to demonstrate that they are suitable candidates.
-Candidates also must write a personal statement, explaining why they are the best choice for the position.
+In Secondary, the selection process for Head Boy & Head Girl involves each candidate collecting two nominations from two different teachers to demonstrate that they are suitable candidates.
+Candidates must write a personal statement, explaining why they are the best choice for the position.
 Each candidate is interviewed by the Head of Pastoral Care.
-In the interviews each candidate will be asked a number of questions relating to the role of Head Boy & Head Girl.
+In the interviews, each candidate will be asked a number of questions relating to the role of Head Boy & Head Girl.
 The final decision rests with the Head and Deputy Head of Secondary.
 The Primary Head and Deputy Head Boys/Girls are selected by the children applying in writing to the Head of Primary, outlining their reasons for applying and ideas for development.
 Strong candidates are then invited to interview where they must impress in order to be appointed.

 The role of Head boy and Head Girl includes jobs such as running and organising the Student Council and supervising the Prefects.
 In addition, the Head Boy & Head Girl will participate in flag raising, talking to the whole school about various issues, giving speeches at award ceremonies and other events in the school throughout the year.